This site is not affiliated with the Golden Gate Bridge Highway and Transportation District, FasTrak, or any government agency.

 FasTrak Introduced

-Electronic toll collection launched, allowing drivers to pay without stopping.
+Electronic toll collection opened to the public on July 13, 2000, allowing drivers to pay without stopping.
 Initially, FasTrak and cash had the same rate.
 Split pricing came in 2008.

 Cash Eliminated